aws-samples/gen-ai-trivia/README.md

    ![alt text](images/userpool/user_setup_3.png)

    d.
-Select "Send an email invitation", enter in the desired "User name", entre in an email address you have access too, select "Mark email address as verified", and select "Generate a password".
-Doing the following will generate an email with a password for the first time you login.
+Select "Send an email invitation", enter in the desired "User name", enter an email address you have access to, select "Mark email address as verified", and select "Generate a password".
+Doing the following will generate an email with a password for the first time you log in.

    ![alt text](images/userpool/user_setup_4.png)

 7. Once the deployment is complete, access the application using the provided URL.
-The URL can be found in the "Output" tab of the AWS CloudFormation stack "_gen-ai-trivia-application_".
+The URL can be found in the "Outputs" tab of the AWS CloudFormation stack "_gen-ai-trivia-application_".

    ![alt text](images/cloudformation_stacks.png)

-   Or run the following command to get the URL.
+   Or run the following command to get the URL:

    ```bash
    aws cloudformation describe-stacks --stack-name "gen-ai-trivia-application" --query 'Stacks[*].Outputs[?OutputKey==`oTerraformBucket`].OutputValue' --output text
    ```

-8. Navigate and login to the URL from step 7.
-Use the email with the generated password from step 5 to login to the URL.
-Once you logged in, you will be promoted to change the password.
+8. Navigate to and log in to the URL from step 7.
+Use the email with the generated password from step 5 to log in.
+Once you are logged in, you will be prompted to change the password.

    ![alt text](images/userpool/user_login.png)   ![alt text](images/userpool/pass_change.png)